ashoari/codeing-chalenge/README.md

 The algorithm used is as following:

-1-Everytime a new transaction arrives, extract the date-time stamp of the transaction in addition to the names of the 'target' and 'actor' of the transaction.
+1-Everytime a new transaction arrives, extract the date-time-stamp of the transaction in addition to the names of the 'target' and 'actor' of the transaction.

 2-If any of the above mentioned field is empty, ignore the transaction and communicate an error message to the console and go back to step 1 to read the next transaction.